Meal, Ready-to-Eat: Ongoing development

 Most recently, MREs have been developed using the Dietary Reference Intake, created by the Institute of Medicine (IOM).
-The IOM indicated service members (who were classified as highly active men between the ages of 18 and 30) typically burn about 4,200 calories (kcal) a day, but tended to only consume about 2,400 calories a day during combat, entering a negative energy balance.
+The IOM indicated service members (who were classified as highly active men between the ages of 18 and 30) typically burn about 4,200 Calories (kcal) a day, but tended to only consume about 2,400 Calories a day during combat, entering a negative energy balance.
 This imbalance occurs when service members fail to consume full portions of their rations.
 Although manipulations to the food items and distribution of macronutrients to help boost the amount of kilocalories per MRE have been made, more studies are showing many service members still do not meet today's standards of daily consumption, often trading and discarding portions of the ration.
 Researchers continue to study the habits and eating preferences of service members, making constant changes that encourage service members to eat the entire meal and thus get full nutritional value.
+A small randomized controlled trial from 2017 confirms the nutritional balance of MRE eaten-in-whole using blood tests.

 The military has experimented with new assault ration prototypes, such as the First Strike Ration and the HOOAH!
 Bar, designed with elite or specialized forces in mind.
 Lighter than the typical MRE, they require no preparation and allow service members to eat them while traveling.
 In July 2009, 6,300 dairy shake packets of varying flavors were recalled due to evidence of Salmonella contamination.

 Requirements

 Each meal provides about 1,200 kcal.
 They are intended to be eaten for a maximum of 21 days (the assumption is that logistics units can provide fresh food rations by then), and have a minimum shelf life of three years (depending on storage conditions).

 Packaging requirements are strict.
 MREs must be able to withstand parachute drops from 380 m, and non-parachute drops of 30 m.
 The packaging is required to maintain a minimum shelf life of three and a half years at 27 °C, nine months at 38 °C, and short durations from -51 °C to 49 °C must be sustainable.
 New forms of packaging are being considered to better meet these requirements including the use of zein to replace the foil, which can be easily punctured, conducts heat, and is reflective (which may give away a servicemember's position).

 Each MRE weighs 510 to 740 g, depending on the menu.
-Since MREs contain water, they weigh more than freeze-dried meals providing equivalent calories.
+Since MREs contain water in the food, they weigh more than freeze-dried meals providing equivalent calories.